tahaarshad/CCNA-Prep/Network Secuirty.md

 - Compromised Key
 - Sniffer

-### Trojan Horses - Act like legitemate applications but perform various actions behind the scenes
+### Trojan Horses - Act like legitemate applications but perform various actions behind the scenes.
+Worms are standable.
+Do not require host.

+***Watering hole attacks compromise sites that the target victim frequently visits.
+If a malicious link is placed on a website the target trusts, they might not hesitate to click it.***

 ### Rootkits are used to gain admin level access to computers